Spatial analyticity and exponential decay of Fourier modes for the stochastic Navier-Stokes equation: Preliminaries

 see \cite{levermore1997analyticity}.
-In $G^{s,r}_{\varphi }(\mathbb{T}^d)$, we refer to $r$ as the Sobolev corrector and $\varphi$ is the radius of analyticity or width of analyticity. \begin{remark} When we don't need to use divergence-free vector fields, we can define the Gevrey space in terms of \eqref{hsSpacehomoXX} rather than \eqref{hsSpacehomoYY} and still retain the same properties above. \end{remark}
+In the Gevrey spaces, we refer to $r$ as the Sobolev corrector and $\varphi$ is the radius of analyticity or width of analyticity.
+To account for variations in the radius of analyticity, we consider the parameter $\varphi$ as a function $\varphi=\varphi(t)$ of time, see \cite[Page 71]{foias2001navier}. } \begin{remark} When we don't need to use divergence-free vector fields, we can define the Gevrey space in terms of \eqref{hsSpacehomoXX} rather than \eqref{hsSpacehomoYY} and still retain the same properties above. \end{remark}